Data Wrangling

 dtype: int64

-Indeed, the northern direction corresponds to stop number 578 and the southern direction corresponds to stop 431.
-Since we are looking only at one stop in our analysis, we don’t really need anything more than the direction.
+Indeed, the northern direction corresponds to stop ID 578 and the southern direction corresponds to stop ID 431.
+Since we are looking at only one stop in our analysis, we don’t really need anything more than the direction.

 We can also check the number of unique route names: